laravel/docs/scheduling.md

-`->quarterly();` |  Run the task on the first day of every quarter at 00:00 `->yearly();`  |  Run the task on the first day of every year at 00:00 `->yearlyOn(6, 1, '17:00');`  |  Run the task every year on June 1st at 17:00 `->timezone('America/New_York');` | Set the timezone
+`->quarterly();` |  Run the task on the first day of every quarter at 00:00 `->yearly();`  |  Run the task on the first day of every year at 00:00 `->yearlyOn(6, 1, '17:00');`  |  Run the task every year on June 1st at 17:00 `->timezone('America/New_York');` | Set the timezone for the task

 These methods may be combined with additional constraints to create even more finely tuned schedules that only run on certain days of the week.
-For example, to schedule a command to run weekly on Monday:
+For example, you may schedule a command to run weekly on Monday:

     // Run once per week on Monday at 1 PM...
     $schedule->call(function () {